Lancaster Park: Ownership

 In 1880 Canterbury Cricket and Athletics Sports Co.
 Ltd was established.
 In 1882, Edward Stevens and Arthur Ollivier, as agents through their company, Harman and Stevens, arranged the purchase of a parcel of swampy farmland which became Lancaster Park.
 (The actual cricket ground was in low-lying area and sat on a large pool of saturated land.)
 Benjamin Lancaster, a farmer, was the absentee vendor.
 Canterbury Cricket and Athletics Sports purchased 10 acres 3 rods 30 perches (4.426 hectares) for £2,841 at £260 per acre (NZ$ 1284.95/hectare).
 In 1904 Canterbury cricket would become the sole owner of the ground.
 Then in 1911 the Canterbury Rugby Union became co-owners with the Canterbury Cricket Association over the ground.
 An Act of Parliament in November 1919 vested title to Lancaster Park in the Crown, and established the Victory Park Board to take responsibility for its management.

 JADE Stadium Limited was established in December 1998 to manage the existing facilities on behalf of the Victory Park Board and the Christchurch City Council.
 A five-member board of directors, drawn from Christchurch's business community and the Christchurch City Council, governed the company.

 Official opening

 In 1881 the first cricket match to be played on the ground was scheduled for the opening on 8 October, but it was cancelled because of rain.
 An athletics meeting became the first event held on the ground, on 15 October.

+Protests

+The final game of ex-All Black Fergie McCormick was played at Lancaster Park in Christchurch on 28 March 1976.
+Two Springbok players had been invited but ten days before the game, protesters had written "WELCOME TO RACIST GAME" in 20-foot high letters on the pitch using weed-killer which was very visible to the television audience and the crowd.
+In a futile bid, ground staff attempted to use turf to adjust the "sign" to read "WELCOME TO GAME".
+Other protests were held at the park, notably during the 1981 Springbok tour.